mstilkerich/rcmcarddav/doc/ADMIN-SETTINGS.md

 ## Password storing scheme

-The plugin need's to store the user's CardDAV passwords in the roundcube database, except for the special case where the CardDAV password is the same as the user's roundcube / IMAP password (see [placeholder substitution for passwords](#password).
+The plugin needs to store the user's CardDAV passwords in the roundcube database, except for the special case where the CardDAV password is the same as the user's roundcube / IMAP password (see [placeholder substitution for passwords](#password).
 There is different options on how the passwords can be stored, with different degrees of convenience and privacy.
 For all variants, the administrators of the server generally needs to be trusted, as they would